|Winkler Gallery of Fine Art

 Perry Winkler's Keynote Speech at the 2015 Congressional Art Competition in Washington, D.C.

-very own member artist Perry Winkler.
-Our 5th Congressional District Representative, Glenn Thompson, is a supporter of
+member artist Perry Winkler.
+Our 5th Congressional District Representative, Glenn Thompson, is a supporter of the gallery and

 The video includes several speakers.
 Fast forward to 32:40 for Glenn Thompson's introduction of Perry.